Forced Pooling option

 2 Likes

-Martha, I never thought to ask you if you are related to roger, kathy etc from corpus, anyway if they are sending offers indicative of force pooling order, shouldn’t WSD go find the FPO at the OCC which would likely be on file since they are sending offers or do you suspect it is just a form letter send out trying to sew up acreage?
-I am in the middle of a thousand things at the moment so my head just isnt in it right this second… Lots of brokers playing over there right now due to several company acquisitions…
+Martha, I never thought to ask you if you are related to Roger, Kathy, etc., from Corpus.
+Anyway, if they are sending offers indicative of a force pooling order, shouldn’t WSD go find the FPO at the OCC which would likely be on file since they are sending offers?
+Or do you suspect it is just a form letter sent out trying to sew up acreage?
+I am in the middle of a thousand things at the moment so my head just isn’t in it right this second.
+Lots of brokers playing over there right now due to several company acquisitions.

 Not related.
 Married into the name.